ACCarnall/bagpipes/docs/filtlists.rst

 To define a filter list (referred to as ``filtlist`` within the code) you'll first have to set up some of the :ref:`directory structure <directory-structure>`.
 Specifically, within your working directory you'll have to make a ``pipes/`` directory, and within ``pipes/`` a ``filters/`` directory.

-Now, within the ``pipes/filters/`` directory you should create a file called ``<name of filter list>.filtlist``.
+Now, within the ``pipes/filters/`` directory you should create a file called ``<filter list name>.filtlist``.
 For example, if I wanted to set up a PanSTARRS filter list, I could call my file ``PanSTARRS.filtlist``.

 In this file, you'll have to add paths from the ``pipes/filters/`` directory to the locations the filter curves you want to include are stored.
 In order to find the curves you want I recommend the `SVO filter profile service <http://svo2.cab.inta-csic.es/svo/theory/fps>`_.
+Bagpipes expects filter curve files to contain a column of wavelengths in Angstroms followed by a column of relative transmission values (normalisation not important).

 For example, if you downloaded the PS1 grizy filters and put them in a directory called ``PanSTARRS/`` within the ``pipes/filters/`` directory, you'd need the following in ``PanSTARRS.filtlist``: